• Skip to primary navigation

 Homemade Corn Tortillas

-Published: Oct 25, 2025 by Mara · This post may contain affiliate links · Leave a Comment
+Published: Oct 25, 2025 · Modified: Feb 19, 2026 by Mara · This post may contain affiliate links · 8 Comments

-Jump to Recipe Jump to Video Print Recipe
+Jump to Recipe Print Recipe

 Freshly hand-shaped tortillas resting on a traditional Costa Rican cloth, with tomatoes in the background.

 Across Costa Rica, tortillas are part of every meal — from breakfast to dinner and everything in between.
 They show up next to scrambled eggs, a warm serving of Gallo Pinto, pressed with melted cheese, or served alongside a comforting bowl of soup at lunchtime.
-You’ll see them paired with picadillos, rolled into gallos, or simply eaten straight off the pan with a little butter and a sprinkle of salt.
-However you enjoy them, tortillas have this way of bringing comfort to every plate — soft, warm, and perfectly simple.

 Making them from scratch is easier than you might think.
 The trick is getting the masa just right — soft but not sticky, smooth but not dry.
 Once you learn how to feel that balance in your hands, you’ll never forget it.
 In this recipe, I’ll walk you through every little detail: how to mix, test, and shape your dough until it feels perfect.
 Whether you make them with a tortilla press or by hand, each one carries its own rhythm.